'The Big Fella' Highlights Babe Ruth's Spot As First Celebrity Sports Star

 Your purchase helps support NPR programming.
 How?

-As the New York Yankees prepared to play the Boston Red Sox in the first round of this year's playoffs, the staff at Gate of Heaven Cemetery in Hawthorne, New York, braced for cleanup duty.
+As the New York Yankees prepared to play the Boston Red Sox in the first round of this year's playoffs, the staff at Gate of Heaven Cemetery in Hawthorne, N.Y., braced for cleanup duty.

 The grave in Section 25, Lot 1115, gets plenty of traffic.
 But the playoffs are always extra busy and, as The New York Times reported, a Yankees-Red Sox playoff series sends the visits to George Herman Ruth's grave into overdrive.
-And standing at Babe Ruth's grave apparently isn't enough — people feel compelled to leave not just bats, hats, balls, and gloves, but also a lot of alcohol and food.
+And standing at Babe Ruth's grave apparently isn't enough — people feel compelled to leave not just bats, hats, balls and gloves but also a lot of alcohol and food.

 "People leave them all the time — a hot dog in a bun," the cemetery superintendent told the Times.
 At the modern peak of the Yankees-Sox rivalry, the 2004 American League Championship Series, someone delivered a pizza to Ruth's grave.

 Why does a baseball player who retired 83 years ago and died 70 years ago inspire such a personal connection in 2018?
 Because, as Jane Leavy details in her new biography The Big Fella, Ruth wasn't just the first baseball superstar.
-He was also a movie star, a vaudeville performer, a barnstormer, a pitchman for every conceivable product, and a nationally-syndicated newspaper columnist.
+He was also a movie star, a vaudeville performer, a barnstormer, a pitchman for every conceivable product, and a nationally syndicated newspaper columnist.
 He was the first celebrity of the mass media era.

 Early in the book, Leavy rattles off 58 different nicknames Ruth went by.
 There are the usuals, of course: the Babe, the Bambino, the Sultan of Swat.
-There's also the Bizoo of Bang, the Mastodomic Mauler, and, my new favorite, the Swattingist Swatter of Swatdom.
+There's also the Bizoo of Bang, the Mastodomic Mauler and — my new favorite — the Swattingist Swatter of Swatdom.

-But as global an icon as Ruth was and remains, he's also a one-dimensional figure.
-Just like early American icons such as George Washington and Abraham Lincoln, most people only know a couple real facts about Ruth's life — and those facts are likely oversimplified or outright untrue.
+But as global an icon as Ruth was and remains, he is also a one-dimensional figure.
+Just like early American icons such as George Washington and Abraham Lincoln, most people know only a couple of real facts about Ruth's life — and those facts are very likely oversimplified or outright untrue.

-He grew up in a Baltimore orphanage and reform school, where Xavierian brothers taught him how to play baseball.
-A young Ruth became a star pitcher for the perennial World Series contenders the Boston Red Sox, then suddenly shifted gears to become the best hitter in the game.
+He grew up in a Baltimore orphanage and reform school, where Xaverian brothers taught him how to play baseball.
+A young Ruth became a star pitcher for perennial World Series contenders the Boston Red Sox, then suddenly shifted gears to become the best hitter in the game.
 The Red Sox sold him to the New York Yankees, only to see Ruth shoot even further into the stratosphere.

 As Ruth belted home run after home run, the Yankees blossomed from a second-rate team into the center of the baseball universe, winning World Series after World Series.
 The Yankees drew so many fans they had to build Ruth his own ballpark, Yankee Stadium.
 Everything about Ruth was excessive: his home runs; his weight; his appetites.
 And the Red Sox, of course, had to wait until 2004 for another World Series win, after cursing themselves for generations by selling Ruth.